peterbourgon/diskv/README.md

 An in-memory caching layer is provided by combining the BasicStore functionality with a simple map structure, and keeping it up-to-date as appropriate.
 Since the map structure in Go is not threadsafe, it's combined with a RWMutex to provide safe concurrent access.

 # Adding order

 diskv is a key-value store and therefore inherently unordered.
-An ordering system can be grafted on by combining the Store functionality with [Petar Maymounkov's Left-leaning Red-black tree implementation][7].
-Basically, diskv can keep an in-memory index of the keys, ordered by a user-provided LessThan function.
-The index is naïvely populated at startup from the keys on-disk, and kept up-to-date as appropriate.
+An ordering system can be injected into the store by passing something which satisfies the diskv.Index interface.
+(A default implementation, using Petar Maymounkov's [LLRB tree][7], is provided.)
+Basically, diskv keeps an ordered (by a user-provided Less function) index of the keys, which can be queried.

 [7]: https://github.com/petar/GoLLRB

+# Adding compression

+Something which implements the diskv.Compression interface may be passed during store creation, so that all Writes and Reads are filtered through a compression/decompression pipeline.
+Several default implementations, using stdlib compression algorithms, are provided.

 # Future plans